-1. EOU Distance students must be admitted to the Psychology Program.
-Program admission requires the successful completion (a grade of C- or higher) of the following courses: PSY 201, PSY 202, PSY 222, PSY 223, STAT 327, and one other 300 level psychology course offered by Eastern.
+1. EOU Online students must be admitted to the Psychology Program.
+Program admission requires the successful completion (a grade of C- or higher) of the following courses: PSY 201, PSY 202, PSY 222, PSY 223, STAT 327, PSY 303, and one other 300 level psychology course offered by Eastern.

-2. All psychology students are required to take STAT 327, statistics.
+2. All psychology majors are required to take STAT 327, statistics.
 Upper division (300 or 400 level) statistics courses taken at another college or university may substitute for STAT 327.
-If you want a course to be considered a substitute, contact Dr. Ettinger at the EOU Psychology Department.
+If you want a course to be considered a substitute, contact the chair of the EOU Psychology Department.
 This substitution must be documented on your program admission form.